leemacaulay/spooky/README.md

 - run its database using MySQL compatible [MariaDB](https://mariadb.org/) in another container;
 - and serve it on a reverse proxy using [Traefik](https://traefik.io/) with free HTTPS provided by [Let's Encrypt](https://letsencrypt.org/).

-This is hosting my personal portfolio site, lmcly.fyi.
+This is _going to_ host my personal portfolio site, lmcly.fyi.

 I put this together in a few hours on a bank holiday weekend by judiciously borrowing from other people's tutorials or blog posts.